USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 ## Creating Shiny App

-When I was tasked with creating a shiny app, I was daunted but eventually learned through trial and error.
-Despite the scary sight of 1400 lines of code, I can assure that anyone using this github repository can replicate the shiny app with little to no coding experience.
+We can assure you that anyone using this github repository can replicate the shiny app with little to no coding experience.
 To learn the basics, refer to
 <a href="https://rstudio.github.io/shinydashboard/" target="_blank">this